iamzm/sendemail/README.md

                     mail.Subject = subject;
                     mail.Body = body;
                     mail.IsBodyHtml = true;

-                    // Can set to false, if you are sending pure text.
                     //mail.Attachments.Add(new Attachment("C:\\SomeFile.txt"));
                     //mail.Attachments.Add(new Attachment("C:\\SomeZip.zip"));
                     using (SmtpClient smtp = new SmtpClient(smtpAddress, portNumber)) {
                         smtp.Credentials = new NetworkCredential(emailFrom, password);